+\textbf{Trained Verifiers and Judges.} A separate body of work trains a verifier or judge to score candidate solutions.
+Outcome and process reward models \citep{ lightman2024lets} assign correctness scores to full solutions or intermediate steps.
+Most closely related to our setup, generative verifiers \citep{zhang2024genrm} reframe verification as next-token prediction: a verifier trained to assign probability mass to a ``Yes'' or ``No'' token after the candidate solution.
+LLM-as-Judge methods \citep{zheng2023judging, dubois2024alpacafarm, kim2024prometheus} extend this by having a stronger model generate a scalar rating or structured critique. \Gls{cmp} differs in two ways: it requires no verifier training, and the signal is the verifier's existing log-probability over the generator's actual answer tokens rather than an explicit yes/no judgment or generated critique.
+Our P(True) ablation (Appendix~F) confirms that explicit correctness prompting is far less informative than implicit token-level perplexity for off-the-shelf verifiers.

 \textbf{LLM Routing.} Routing systems reduce inference cost by directing queries to a stronger model only when needed.
-HybridLLM \citep{ding2024hybrid}, RouteLLM \citep{ong2024routellm}, and FrugalGPT \citep{chen2023frugalgptuselargelanguage} train routers on labeled preference data or correctness supervision; AutoMix \citep{aggarwal2024automix} uses a smaller model to self-verify before escalating but still requires a calibration step.
-All depend on task-specific labels. \Gls{cmp} and \gls{cme} are parameter-free and require no router training, although they do require a single forward pass through a second model at inference time.
-We adopt the APGR metric from \citet{ong2024routellm} to measure routing quality in our experiments.
+HybridLLM \citep{ding2024hybrid}, RouteLLM \citep{ong2024routellm}, and FrugalGPT \citep{chen2023frugalgptuselargelanguage} train routers on labeled preference data; AutoMix \citep{aggarwal2024automix} uses a smaller model to self-verify before escalating but still requires a calibration step. \Gls{cmp} and \gls{cme} are parameter-free and require no router training, though they require a single forward pass through a second model at inference time.
+We adopt the APGR metric from \citet{ong2024routellm} to measure routing quality.

-\textbf{Ensemble Methods.} Ensemble methods reduce prediction uncertainty by aggregating disagreement across multiple independently trained models \citep{lakshminarayanan2017simple}.
-Cross-model disagreement shares this intuition but is asymmetric: the verifier responds to the generator's specific answer rather than contributing a symmetric vote.
-This makes \gls{cmp} and \gls{cme} directional correctness signals rather than general uncertainty measures, and requires no task-specific training or ensemble construction.

-\textbf{LLM-as-Judge.} A growing body of work uses a stronger language model to evaluate the outputs of a weaker one \citep{zheng2023judging, dubois2024alpacafarm, kim2024prometheus}.
-These approaches target output quality and preference rather than per-instance correctness prediction, and all require generation from the judge---typically a full response or structured critique.
-Our verifier performs only a single forward pass with no generation, producing a scalar correctness signal rather than natural language feedback.

 \textbf{Scalable Oversight.} Scalable oversight \citep{bowman2022measuring} and weak-to-strong generalization \citep{burns2023weak} study how to supervise AI systems whose capabilities may exceed those of the overseer, generally assuming that effective verification requires a more capable model.
-We examine whether capability gap is necessary or whether architectural diversity alone is sufficient, evaluating pairs with similar task accuracy alongside asymmetric ones.
+We examine whether capability gap is necessary or whether architectural diversity alone suffices, evaluating pairs with similar task accuracy alongside asymmetric ones.

 \textbf{Speculative Decoding.} Speculative decoding \citep{leviathan2023fast, chen2023accelerating} accelerates inference by using a small draft model to propose tokens, which a larger target model verifies via acceptance sampling. \Gls{cmp} is the sequence-level analogue: rather than per-token accept/reject decisions, we aggregate verifier log-probabilities across the full answer into a single routing score.
 This connection grounds why \gls{cmp} is most effective on tasks where errors manifest as low token-level acceptance probability.